 Websites that have their content reviewed or even written by health professionals, such as NHS Choices, are, of course, preferable to non-verified sites.
 But for anyone genuinely concerned, they are never, not ever, a substitute to a real, live medically trained professional - once that medically trained professional is good at his or her job.
 But that's a whole other blog post.

-Like prom night and Black Friday, the American trend for baby showers has become big business here in Blighty.
-And whether you consider them the most irritating US import since The Osmonds or a marvellous opportunity to celebrate the imminent arrival of a brand spanking new member of the human race, they’re becoming increasingly popular.
+Whether you think they're the most irritating US import since The Osmonds, or a marvellous opportunity to celebrate the imminent arrival of a spanking new member of the human race, baby showers are increasingly popular here in Blighty.

-Back in 2013 a survey by Mothercare revealed that not only are more than a quarter of UK mums-to-be now having baby showers, they expect to attend 23 – 23! – in their lifetime.
-I don’t think I’ll even know 23 pregnant people in my lifetime, let alone 23 who are pregnant AND have a baby shower.
+Back in 2013, a Mothercare survey revealed that not only were more than a quarter of UK mums-to-be planning a baby shower, they expect to attend 23 in their lifetime.
+Twenty three?
+I doubt I'll even know 23 pregnant people in my lifetime, let alone 23 who are pregnant and have a baby shower.

 It goes without saying that the perfect baby shower present is The Alternative Baby Keepsake Book.
-Not only will it have the mum-to-be spraying coke out of her nose with laughter (the carbonated drink variety, obviously, her being pregnant and all), it will also get the baby shower attendees in fits discussing their own buttock-clenchingly embarrassing mothering moments.
+Not only will it have the mum-to-be spraying coke out of her nose with laughter (the carbonated drink variety, obviously), it will also get the guests in hysterics discussing their own buttock-clenchingly embarrassing mothering moments.